sjl/silt/README.markdown

 * **`r`** reset the world.
 * **`escape`** quit the game.

-The world ticks along at 2 ticks per section, but you can freeze time:
+The world ticks along at 2 ticks per second, but you can freeze time:

 * **`space`** pause/unpause time.